-Proposals shall identify appropriate SuDS discharge outlets for surface water runoff (both above and underground).'
+Proposals that identify satisfactory SuDS discharge outlets for surface water runoff (both above and underground) will be supported.'

-- Policy 8C: Infiltration Testing 'All proposals shall include an assessment of the suitability of the underlying geology to discharge collected surface water to the ground via infiltration.' - Policy 8D: Surface Water Flood Risk & Climate Change 'Assessment of flood risk and design of a surface water drainage system shall include allowance for climate change in accordance with the most up to date Government guidance.
+- Policy 8C: Infiltration Testing 'Where a scheme involves new surface water management measures, the development proposal shall include an assessment of the suitability of the underlying geology to discharge collected surface water to the ground via infiltration.' - Policy 8D: Surface Water Flood Risk & Climate Change 'Assessment of flood risk and design of a surface water drainage system shall include allowance for climate change in accordance with the most up to date Government guidance.

-For sustainable drainage systems, both 20% and 40% climate change scenarios shall be tested for developments with a lifespan over 50 years.'
+For sustainable drainage systems, a 40% climate change scenario shall be tested for developments with a lifespan over 50 years.'

-• Policy 8E: Surface Water Drainage & Water Quality - 'All proposals shall consider risk to water quality that may arise, taking account of the final discharge location(s).
+Policy 8E: Surface Water Drainage & Water Quality - 'All development proposals that will trigger additional surface water generation shall consider risk to water quality that may arise, taking account of the final discharge location(s).